 In emergent vegetation, for example, look for “alleys,” where you can pitch your bait deeper inside.
 You also can go topside.
-Many times there will be open water way back in the beds, but you might not be able to see it from the outside.
+There will often be open water way back in the beds, but you might not be able to see it from the outside.
 So pitch your lure up and over the vegetation.

-Deeper doesn’t always mean farther into heavy cover along the bank.
+Deeper doesn’t always mean farther into the heavy cover along the bank.
 You can flip and pitch offshore, too, as long as there is cover to fish.
 Take the recent Bassmaster Elite Series event on Cayuga Lake in New York’s Finger Lakes region.
-Many of the competitors flipped and pitched drop shots, jigs and weightless soft-plastic lures into beds of aquatic vegetation.
-That approach helps keep your lure in the high percentage spots, such as the points, edge or holes.
+Many competitors flipped and pitched drop shots, jigs, and weightless soft-plastic lures into aquatic vegetation beds.
+That approach helps keep your lure in the high percentage spots, such as the points, edge, or holes.

 You can even flip and pitch to flooded standing timber.
 Bass suspended in the tops.
-All you need to do is get your lure into the cover and down to the depth that they’re holding.
+All you need to do is get your lure into the cover, and down to the depth they’re holding.

-There’s no better way to put your lure under a dock, pontoon boat or boathouse door than to skip it.
+There’s no better way to put your lure under a dock, pontoon boat, or boathouse door than to skip it.
 Skipping is a variation of pitching.
-You’ll want to put a little more speed on your lure and keep its trajectory closer to the water’s surface.
+You’ll want to put more speed on your lure and keep its trajectory closer to the water’s surface.
 You want it to skitter along like a stone.

 It will take practice and some backlashes to master skipping.
-Lures with large surface areas, such as a plastic chunk threaded onto the hook of a jig, will help.
-But once you get the hang of it, you’ll be skipping your lures under all sorts of cover.
+Lures with large surface areas, such as a plastic chunk threaded onto a jig hook, will help.
+But once you get the hang of it, you’ll skip your lures under all sorts of cover.

-It’s difficult to make a successful flip or pitch if your weight ends up in one spot and your soft-plastic lure somewhere else.
-But that’s exactly what will happen if you use a free-sliding bullet sinker.
+It’s challenging to make a successful flip or pitch if your weight ends up in one spot and your soft-plastic lure elsewhere.
+But that’s precisely what will happen if you use a free-sliding bullet sinker.
 Pegging the weight will solve that problem.
 There are two ways to do that.

-The first involves bullet weights that have a spiral-shaped wire protruding from the wider end.
+The first involves bullet weights with a spiral-shaped wire protruding from the wider end.
 Once on your line, push the weight against the lure, and spin it.
-The wire will bite into the plastic, pulling the weight against it, holding it in place.
+The wire will bite into the plastic, pulling the weight against it and holding it in place.

 The second option uses a small robber stop, similar to what is used with slip bobbers.
-In fact, those stops work well for this, too.
+Those stops work well for this, too.
 The stops usually come on a folded piece of wire.
 Run your line through the wire loop, and work the stop onto your line.
-Once there, slide on your sinker, tie on a hook and rig a lure.
+Once there, slide on your sinker, tie a hook and rig a lure.
 Then slide the stop down the line to lock the weight in place.